artela-network/artela-docs/docs/develop/get-started/hello-world-contract/index.md

 ```

 Next, to create a `deploy.mjs` file, you can use the following code example to write a script that connects to an
-Ethereum
-node, compiles the smart contract, and deploys it.
+Ethereum node, compiles the smart contract, and deploys it.
-Replace [<Artela TestNet\>]((/develop/node/access-testnet)), <Your Private Key\>, <Your Contract ABI File\>, and <Your
-Contract Source Code File\> with your
-actual TestNet Rpc URL, private key, the path to your smart contract ABI file, and smart contract source code file.

 ```javascript
 "use strict";